 Rank can significantly impact divorce; a survey of United States Census data conducted by the firm Zippia revealed that first-line enlisted military supervisors are more likely to divorce than individuals in any other field.
 Divorce is also quite common in the niche field of military-enlisted tactical operations and air weapons.

 Military involvement brings additional challenges to the divorce process, so it’s important to work with a family attorney well-versed in these issues.
-The Brown Law Offices can help; reach out at your earliest convenience to learn more about our impressive track record in military divorce.
+The law firm of Barna, Guzy & Steffen, Ltd. can help; reach out at your earliest convenience to learn more about our impressive track record in military divorce.